tharunteja18/spring-quiz-application/README.md

 # How to run
 1. Clone the repository
+2. In application.properties file give you DB credentials
-2. Build the project - using ./gradlew clean build
+3. Build the project - using ./gradlew clean build
-3. Run the application - using ./gradlew bootRun
+4. Run the application - using ./gradlew bootRun